alottabits/boardfarm-bdd/docs/Rationale for PrplOS Containerized Upgrade Process.md

 ## Summary

-A multi-stage, self-healing process was designed to simulate a software upgrade for the containerized PrplOS device.
-The final architecture uses a "Wrapper + Hook" strategy to intercept the native PrplOS upgrade process.
-This approach is highly robust and future-proof, as it executes the official `sysupgrade` script, preserving all its validation logic, while injecting our container-specific behavior at the precise moment it's needed.
+A minimal-intervention approach was designed to enable validation of UC-12345 firmware upgrade behavior in a containerized testbed environment.
+The architecture uses a "Wrapper + Hook" strategy to bridge the gap where containerization prevents normal PrplOS operations (specifically, writing to FLASH memory), while preserving all native PrplOS behavior for validation purposes.

-This intercepted process seamlessly connects to a self-healing mechanism, orchestrated by a simulated bootloader (`/docker-entrypoint.sh`), which makes the container an autonomous unit capable of recovering from a failed upgrade without external intervention.
+The testbed's purpose is to validate that the CPE, ACS, and file server components perform their usual activities correctly, not to simulate production behavior.
+Where containerization creates gaps (e.g., no FLASH memory), we use minimal hooks to bridge those gaps without interfering with the native PrplOS upgrade process.

+## Purpose: Enabling Validation, Not Simulation

+The containerized testbed is designed to **validate** UC-12345 firmware upgrade behavior, not to simulate a production environment.
+The testbed must allow:

+- **CPE**: To perform its normal upgrade activities (TR-069 processing, firmware validation, installation)
+- **ACS**: To perform its normal management activities (issuing Download RPCs, receiving status updates)
+- **File Server**: To serve firmware images via standard protocols (TFTP/HTTP)

+### **The Containerization Gap:**

+Containerization creates one fundamental gap: **no FLASH memory**.
+In a real CPE, firmware is written to dedicated FLASH partitions.
+In a container, we must bridge this gap with minimal intervention.

+### **Minimal Intervention Principle:**

+We intervene **only** where containerization prevents normal operation:
+- ✅ **Intercept FLASH writes**: Redirect to container filesystem operations
+- ✅ **Handle URL downloads**: Convert TR-069 URLs to local file paths
+- ❌ **Do NOT build self-healing mechanisms**: That's what we're validating, not simulating
+- ❌ **Do NOT modify TR-069 behavior**: PrplOS handles this natively
+- ❌ **Do NOT change validation logic**: PrplOS handles this natively

+The goal is to enable validation of UC-12345's Main Success Scenario and Extensions, ensuring that PrplOS's native upgrade process works correctly in a containerized test environment.

-## The "Wrapper + Hook" Upgrade Initiation
+## The "Wrapper + Hook" Minimal Intervention Strategy

-To guard against future changes in the PrplOS upgrade scripts, the initial stage of the upgrade does not replace the official `/sbin/sysupgrade` script, but rather intercepts its final step.
+To enable validation of UC-12345 while preserving native PrplOS behavior, we use minimal hooks that bridge only the containerization gap (no FLASH memory).
+We do **not** replace PrplOS functionality; we only redirect operations that cannot work in a container.

+**Key Principle**: Every hook should answer "Does containerization prevent this from working?"
+If yes, bridge the gap.
+If no, let PrplOS handle it natively.

 1.  **Renaming:** The `Dockerfile` renames the original `/sbin/sysupgrade` to `/sbin/sysupgrade.orig`.
 2.  **The Wrapper:** A thin wrapper script is placed at `/sbin/sysupgrade`.
-When triggered by the high-level `ubus` call, its only job is to handle a potential URL by downloading the firmware to a local file.
+When triggered by the high-level `ubus` call or TR-069 Download command, its only job is to handle a potential URL by downloading the firmware to a local file.
 It then uses `exec` to hand off control to the original `/sbin/sysupgrade.orig` script.
 3.  **The Hook:** A platform hook script (`container-hooks.sh`) is placed in `/lib/upgrade/`.
 The original `sysupgrade.orig` script is designed to automatically source any scripts in this directory.
 Our hook script defines a function called `platform_do_upgrade`.
-4.  **The Interception:** The `sysupgrade.orig` script runs all of its internal validation logic.
+4.  **The Interception:** The `sysupgrade.orig` script runs all of its internal validation logic (signature verification, device compatibility, etc.).
 When it reaches the final step where it would normally write to flash memory, it instead calls our `platform_do_upgrade` function.
-This function executes our custom logic: it extracts the new root filesystem to `/new_rootfs_pending` and creates the `/boot/.do_upgrade` flag.
+This function bridges the containerization gap: it extracts the new root filesystem to `/new_rootfs_pending` and creates the `/boot/.do_upgrade` flag.
-5.  **Reboot:** The `sysupgrade.orig` script then completes its execution and reboots the device, initiating the self-healing phase.
+5.  **Reboot:** The `sysupgrade.orig` script then completes its execution and reboots the device.
+The container entrypoint applies the new filesystem at boot time.

 ## Native PrplOS Process Preservation